|

 Every time our members buy selected Co-op branded products and services, 1% of their spend goes to a local cause.
 The more members spend, the more money goes to causes in their area.
 Money from sales of our reusable carrier bags, and the 5 pence legal charge on carrier bags (where applicable) will also be used to kick start the funding for each cause.
 So that’ll mean even more for your community.

-New equipment sponsored by Horsham Lions Club has been delivered and installed at
+New equipment sponsored by Horsham Lions Club has

 The Springboard Project, Hurst Road, Horsham